VaradaB/algorithmic-trading/README.md

-### Model forecasting using ARIMA - Auto Regressive Integrated Moving Average
+### Stock price forecasting using ARIMA (Auto Regressive Integrated Moving Average) model
 The acronym of ARIMA stands for: AutoRegressive = the model takes advantage of the connection between a predefined number of lagged observations and the current one.
 Integrated = differencing between raw observations (eg. subtracting observations at different time steps).
 Moving Average = the model takes advantage of the relationship between the residual error and the observations.